-Collection Theme/role Walter Brockie Rock Garden Remarkable plants from New Zealand's exposed landscapes and wide open spaces Wellington Coastal Garden Selection of Wellington's coastal plants Threatened species Showcasing New Zealand threatened plants and a resource for ex-situ conservation Rain shadow border Reflecting the distinctive climate and vegetation types east of the Main Divide in the South island.
-Daisy collection Showcasing the diversity of the New Zealand daisy family (Asteraceae) with an emphasis on woody forms Offshore island collection Predominantly northern off-shore islands plus a few from the far north mainland; also includes Chatham Islands and Stewart Island.
-Phormium and Hebe (Veronica) cultivar collections Showcasing the variety of forms and their use as garden plants.
-The Phormium collection will be disestablished as the house garden becomes available and will be converted to extending the adjacent existing taxonomic gardens Coprosma, Hebe, Pittosporum, Pseudopanax collections Taxonomic collections showing the range of forms within each genus.
-Divaricate collection To showcase this distinctive growth form in a range of New Zealand species.
+Collection Theme/role Walter Brockie Rock Remarkable plants from New Zealand's exposed Garden landscapes and wide open spaces Wellington Coastal Selection of Wellington's coastal plants Garden Threatened species Showcasing New Zealand threatened plants and a resource for ex-situ conservation Rain shadow border Reflecting the distinctive climate and vegetation types east of the Main Divide in the South island.
+Daisy collection Showcasing the diversity of the New Zealand daisy family (Asteraceae) with an emphasis on woody forms Offshore island Predominantly northern off-shore islands plus a few from collection the far north mainland; also includes Chatham Islands and Stewart Island.
+Phormium and Hebe Showcasing the variety of forms and their use as garden (Veronica) cultivar plants.
+The Phormium collection will be disestablished as collections the house garden becomes available and will be converted to extending the adjacent existing taxonomic gardens Coprosma, Hebe, Taxonomic collections showing the range of forms within Pittosporum, each genus.
+Pseudopanax collections Divaricate collection To showcase this distinctive growth form in a range of New Zealand species.